microsoft/industry/healthcare/solutions/clinicalAnalytics/readme.md

 #### Design recommendations

-Det recommended approach is to us a Copy activity.
+The recommended approach is to us a Copy activity.

 ![Data Factory Copy activity](./images/adf_fhir_2.png)